 It was still cloudy when we set off and it felt as if the weather could go either way, and so I took my backpack with our macs in as well as spare masks, wipes and sanitiser.
 To avoid the risk of it raining and the new compact camera getting damaged, I took the small compact which now sits in a storage compartment on the top of the dashboard which The Chef can easily reach should we want a picture taken of a road sign, crash barrier or blurred tree.

-We soon arrived and found the Tourist Information Centre from where The Chef picked up a map of the village and a recommended route to take around it.
+We soon arrived and found the Tourist Information Centre from where The Chef picked up a map of the village and a recommended route to walk around it.

 I don't know about one of the prettiest villages in Spain as that's rather subjective, but it was certainly very picturesque, though extremely touristy which is to be expected.